A Maximum Entropy Copula Model for Mixed Data: Representation, Estimation, and Applications: Applications to Statistical Modeling

-.3em ~\texttt{Step 3}. \textit{Exploratory goodness-of-fit.} The estimated log-bilinear LP-copula is \beq \whcop_{X,Y}(u,v)\,=\,\exp\Big\{ 0.287S_1(u;G_1)S_1(v;G_2)-0.043 \Big\}. \eeq There are three important conclusions that can be drawn from this non-uniform copula density estimate: (i) Goodness of fit diagnostic: the independence model (product of parametric marginals) $g_\perp(x,y)=g_1(x) g_2(y)$ is not adequate for the data. (ii) Nature of discrepancy: the presence of significant $\hat\te_{11}=0.287$ in the model \eqref{eq:shunCOP} implies that the tentative independence model should be updated by incorporating the strong (positive) `linear' correlation between $X$ and $Y$. (iii) Nonparametric repair: how to \textit{update} the initial $g_\perp(x,y)$ to construct a ``better'' model?
-Eq. \eqref{eq:gsk} gives the general updating rule, which simply says: copula provides the necessary bivariate-correction function to reduce the `gap' between the starting misspecified model $g_\perp(x,y)$ and the true unknown distribution $p_{X,Y}(x,y)$.
+which requires correct specification of the marginals $p_X(x)$ and $p_Y(y)$. \end{rem} ~\texttt{Step 3}. \textit{Exploratory goodness-of-fit.} The estimated log-bilinear LP-copula is \beq \whcop_{X,Y}(u,v)\,=\,\exp\Big\{ 0.287S_1(u;G_1)S_1(v;G_2)-0.043 \Big\}. \eeq There are three important conclusions that can be drawn from this non-uniform copula density estimate: (i) Goodness of fit diagnostic: the independence model (product of parametric marginals) $g_\perp(x,y)=g_1(x) g_2(y)$ is not adequate for the data. (ii) Nature of discrepancy: the presence of significant $\hat\te_{11}=0.287$ in the model \eqref{eq:shunCOP} implies that the tentative independence model should be updated by incorporating the strong (positive) `linear' correlation between $X$ and $Y$. (iii) Nonparametric repair: how to \textit{update} the initial $g_\perp(x,y)$ to construct a ``better'' model?
+Eq. \eqref{eq:gsk} gives the general updating rule, which simply says: copula provides the necessary bivariate-correction function to reduce the `gap' between the starting misspecified model $g_\perp(x,y)$ and the true unknown distribution $p_{X,Y}(x,y)$. (iv) In contrast to unsmoothed empirical multilinear copulas \citep{genest2013b}, our method produces smoothed and compactly parametrizable $\whcop(u,v)$ for discrete data.

 .3em ~\texttt{Step 4}. \textit{LP-smoothed probability estimation.} The bottom panel Fig. \ref{fig:ACC} shows the final smooth probability estimate $\hp_{X,Y}(x,y)$, computed by substituting \eqref{eq:shunCOP} into \eqref{eq:gsk}.
 Also compare Tables \ref{tab:accEMP} and \ref{tab:accLP} of Appendix \ref{app:fig}.